A1SHWARYANAYAK/transcript-intelligence/README.md

 # Acknowledgements

-This project was developed as part of an Applied AI Engineering interview assignment and is intended solely for evaluation and portfolio purposes.
+This project was developed as part of an Applied AI Engineering assignment and is intended solely for evaluation and portfolio purposes.